Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 ## Select a new release

-All you need to do is point to a new release and do a regular apk upgrade

 Please be aware that you need to use one of the official Alpine repositories for this to work.
 If you still use the initial iSH repository, you are recommended to first follow the procedure listed in [Using Alpine Linux repositories](Using-Alpine-Linux-repositories)